bhomaidan1990/diplib/doc/src/design.md

 to it, it cannot be assigned to, and it cannot be used as the output argument to a filter function.
 However, it is possible to create a non-`const` image that points to the same data segment as a `const` image.
-The assignment operator, the `dip::Image::QuickCopy` method, and most indexing operations will do this.
+The assignment operator, the
+\ref dip::Image::QuickCopy method, and most indexing operations will do this.
 There were two important reasons for this design decision:

-1. Making a `const` and a non-`const` version of most of these indexing operators is possible, but some are functions (such as `dip::DefineROI`) taking an output image object as function argument.
+1. Making a `const` and a non-`const` version of most of these indexing operators is possible, but some are functions (such as \ref dip::DefineROI) taking an output image object as function argument.
 This argument cannot be marked `const` because the function needs to modify it.
 However, the function must assign the data pointer from a `const` image into it.